Framework for Policy Creation and Oversight

 • If it is determined that no changes are necessary, a new review date is set.

-• When the collaborative working group determines the proposed revisions are developed to an appropriate level the draft will be presented by a member of the Policy Team or the Responsible University Officer or designee to the President for a decision.
-The President may consult with others prior to determining next steps.
+• When the Responsible University Officer and the University Policy Committee have determined, the proposed revisions are developed to an appropriate level the draft will be presented by a member of the Policy Team or the Responsible University Officer or designee to the President’s Cabinet for approval to post as pending for public comment.

 • When the revisions are approved by the President the policy will ordinarily be shared publicly and will be published electronically replacing the previous version.